senjaputras/ThreatHunting/Case/Compromised-Account.md

+# Still ongoing!

 # Goal
 Detect when there is user account exfiltrated, especially impacted phishing

 # Categorization
-These attempts are categorized as [Defense Evasion / Disabling Security Tools](https://attack.mitre.org/wiki/Technique/T1089).
+These attempts are categorized as [Resource Development](https://attack.mitre.org/techniques/T1586/).

 # Strategy Abstract
 The strategy will function as follows: